 HSC’s local partners play an essential role in the selection of mentors and mentees, in the implementation of the project and in further adapting and possibly scaling up the approach.
 HSC always urges local partners to select a diversity of participants and sees, for instance, the interaction between different belief systems as an opportunity to discuss disparities and identify commonalities.

 At the core of this project is the engaging of youth in positive action by providing them guidance in turning their ideas into practice, as well as helping create a sustained dialogue with other community members.
 These practices can contribute to changes which the youth themselves wish to see in their communities, and can go a long way in preventing polarization, feelings of exclusion or marginalization, and the propagation of violent extremist thought.
 The project gives the youth a platform to voice their concerns in terms of their human security vulnerabilities and threats, and helps them come up with ways to solve these.
 In and through this project, HSC recognizes youth as a valuable ally in tackling one of the most urgent social issues of our time.

 Timeline of events:

-♠ Mar 6-7, Tunis: First international workshop of the Tunisian part of the project (‘Tunisian Leaders for Human Security’) with the twelve chosen youth mentors and in association with local partner Free Sight Association.
-Topics included safety and security in communities, designing initiatives for youth, and self-monitoring techniques throughout the project.
+♠ March 6-7, Tunis: First international workshop of the Tunisian part of the project (‘Tunisian Leaders for Human Security’) with the twelve chosen youth mentors and in association with local partner Free Sight Association.
+Topics included safety and security in communities, an initial analysis of push factors contributing to radicalization in their region (on which the mentors based their ideas for the proposed initiatives with mentees), and self-monitoring techniques throughout the project.

 ♥ May 26-29, Tunis: Second workshop with mentors.